 Sun-synchronous low Earth orbits

-As with consumer cameras, the closer you are to the object you are trying to capture, the more details you can see.
-Which is how satellites in Low Earth Orbit (LEO) can capture really high-resolution imagery.
+Understanding orbits is simpler than one might think.
+In the same way as consumer cameras, the closer you are to the object you want to capture, the more details you can see.
+Satellites in Low Earth Orbit (LEO) can capture images of high resolution because they are closer to the object they are trying to capture.

-To stay at low altitudes without falling back towards the ground and maximize the amount of time passing over areas covered by daylight, Earth observation satellites follow a sun-synchronous orbit, often referred to as a polar orbit or near-polar orbit, going North to South, keeping pace with the Earth’s movement around the sun.
-For Low Earth Orbits, altitude ranges from 200 km to 1,000 km (120 - 620 mi) and orbital velocity (speed) from ~7.1 km to ~7.8 km per second (4.4 to 4.8 mi/s).
+An Earth observation satellite follows a sun-synchronous orbit, also called a polar or near-polar orbit, going north to south so that it stays at low altitudes without falling back towards the ground and passes over daylight-covered areas as much as possible.
+In Low Earth Orbits, altitudes can range from 200 km to 1,000 km (120 - 620 mi) and orbital speeds from ~7.1 km to ~7.8 km per second (4.4 to 4.8 mi/s).

 This also means: